 This step is incredibly easy but I will quickly go through the steps so you can have it up and running on your Pi as quickly and smoothly as possible.
 Like all the tutorials on this website I am using Raspbian, if you need help on getting Raspbian installed then check out my guide on installing Raspbian.

 Whilst all the software packages should already be installed in some cases it may not be.
 If you want to learn more about the GPIO pins and how to update/install the software be sure to check out my tutorial on setting up the GPIO pins on the Raspberry Pi.

-You can simply download the code by using wget.
+You can simply download the code by using git clone.
 The following command will do exactly just that:

 Alternatively, you can copy and paste the code just make sure the file is a python script.

 Once you’re done in the file simply use ctrl x then y to save and exit.